microsoft/presidio/docs/analyzer/nlp_engines/transformers.md

 For more information on model training and evaluation for Presidio, see the [Presidio-Research Github repository](https://github.com/microsoft/presidio-research).

 To train your own model, see this tutorial: [Train your own transformers model](https://huggingface.co/docs/transformers/training).

+### Using a transformers model as an `EntityRecognizer`

+In addition to the approach described in this document, one can decide to integrate a transformers model as a recognizer.
+We allow these two options, as a user might want to have multiple NER models running in parallel.
+In this case, one can create multiple `EntityRecognizer` instances, each serving a different model, instead of one model used in an `NlpEngine`.
+[See this sample](../../samples/python/transformers_recognizer/index.md) for more info on integrating a transformers model as a Presidio recognizer and not as a Presidio `NLPEngine`.